-For each strain, three 2 ml volumes inoculated from single colonies were grown overnight at 30°C. 200 to 300 μl of each culture was subcultured into 5 ml LB broth to achieve an OD600 of approximately 0.1 to 0.2, and incubated until an OD{600} of approximately 0.6 to 0.7 was reached.
-1 ml of cells was centrifuged at 13 000 rpm and washed with 1 ml of 0.85% NaCl and resuspended in 1 ml of 0.85% NaCl.
-200 μl aliquots were transferred to both clear and black 96-well microtiter plate for absorbance (600 nm) and GFP readings, respectively.
-For GFP fluorescence readings, the excitation wavelength was set to 405 nm and the emission 505 wavelength was set to nm.
-The absorbance and fluorescence readings were conducted using a Tecan Safire Fluorimeter/Spectrophotometer.
+For each strain, three 2 ml volumes inoculated from single colonies were grown overnight at 30°C. 200 to 300 ul of each culture was subcultured into 5 ml LB broth to achieve an OD600 of approximately 0.1 to 0.2, and incubated until an OD600 of approximately 0.6 to 0.7 was reached. ml of cells was centrifuged at 13 000 rpm and washed with 1 ml of 0.85% NaCl and resuspended in 1 ml of 0.85% NaCl.
+200 ul aliquots were transferred to both clear and black 96-well microtiter plate for absorbance (600 nm) and GFP readings, respectively.
+For GFP fluorescence readings, the excitation wavelength was set to 405 nm and the emission 505 nm.
+The absorbance set to and wavelength was fluorescence readings were conducted using a Tecan Safire Fluorimeter/Spectrophotometer.
 The triplicate readings were used to generate mean and standard deviation values.